Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

-First of all, we look into the mean settling velocity of dispersed particles.
-Here, the settling velocity is defined as the component of particle velocity along the gravitational direction, i.e. $V_s=\boldsymbol{v}\cdot \boldsymbol{e}_g$.
-As shown in figure \ref{fig:vel_mean}, the mean settling velocity, denoted by $\langle V_s \rangle$, exhibits a non-monotonic variation with the increase of particle volume fraction from $\phi=0.1\%$ to $\phi=10\%$.
+The first observable we discuss is the mean settling velocity of dispersed particles.
+Here, the settling velocity is defined as the component of particle velocity along the gravitational direction, i.e. $V_s=\boldsymbol{v}\cdot \boldsymbol{e}_g=-v_y$.
+As shown in figure \ref{fig:vel_sett_mean}, the mean settling velocity $\langle V_s \rangle$ exhibits a non-monotonic variation with the increase of particle volume fraction from $\phi=0.1\%$ to $\phi=10\%$.
 Specifically, the mean settling velocity is greater than the settling velocity of an isolated particle when $\phi \le 2\%$, with a peak value of $\langle V_s \rangle \approx 1.25 V_t$ at $\phi=1\%$, and decreases to less than $V_t$ when the particle volume fraction exceeds $5\%$.
-In the following parts, we examine the orientation and the spatial distribution of dispersed particles, to uncover the physics of the non-monotonic variation of mean settling velocity with the change of volume fraction.
+In the following, we look into the particle clustering, hindrance effect, and the particle orientation to interpret the non-monotonic variation of the particle mean settling velocity with the change of the volume fraction.